IBM/data-prep-kit/README.md

 Data Prep Kit is a toolkit for streamlining data preparation for developers looking to build LLM-enabled applications via fine-tuning, RAG or instruction-tuning.
 Data Prep Kit contributes a set of modules that the developer can get started with to easily build data pipelines suitable for their use case.
-These modules have been tested while producThe matrix below shows the the combination of modules and supported runtimes.
-All the modules can be accessed [here](transforms) and can be combined to form data processing pipelines, as shown in the [examples](examples) folder.

-ing pre-training datasets for the [Granite open source LLM models](https://huggingface.co/ibm-granite).
+These modules have been tested while producing pre-training datasets for the [Granite open source LLM models](https://huggingface.co/ibm-granite).

 The modules are built on common frameworks (for Spark and Ray), called the *data processing library* that allows the developers to build new custom modules that readily scale across a variety of runtimes.